 For medical practitioner and other health practitioner enquiries about using a cannabis medicine to treat a patient, contact:

 Phone: (02) 4923 6200

 For medical practitioner enquiries about authorisations to prescribe, contact:

 Phone: (02) 9391 9944

-For enquiries about NSW licences to manufacture and/or supply cannabis products by wholesale, contact:
+For enquiries about NSW licences to manufacture and/or supply cannabis medicines by wholesale, contact:

-For enquiries relating to the importation, cultivation, production and manufacture of cannabis products, contact:
+For enquiries relating to the importation, cultivation, production and manufacture of cannabis medicines, contact:

 The Office of Drug Control